ardaguclu/pexcutor/README.md

 Pexcutor is a Go library for managing external processes.

 * It has an ability to stop external process, when the caller is cancelled/completed/returned.
-* It has retry mechanism for possible crash.
+* It has retry mechanism for possible crashes.
 It restarts again according to the given retry count value by caller.
 * Signals can be passed directly to the external processes.
 * It listens termination signals handled by caller and cancel external process via context cancelling.